SebastianOpriel/mds-wiki/How-to-register-your-resource-at-the-MDS-Broker.md

 **Step 1.** Create an _artifact_

-To provide your raw data you need create an artifact.
+To provide your raw data you need to create an artifact.
 For this test example an attrubute `value` containing a simple string is used.
 In the productive service you will use an attribute `accessUrl` to define your remote data source, as explained [here](https://international-data-spaces-association.github.io/DataspaceConnector/CommunicationGuide/v6/Provider#option-2-add-remote-data).

 <img src="https://user-images.githubusercontent.com/91048868/141141000-14f646c0-f533-4910-9f9b-48635703d1dc.jpg" width=300>
 <br/>